jameshue/nagiosxi/2-steps/ncpa/README.md

 The compilation of this repository is all done in the podman environment.

-The reason that nagiosxi Dockerize complete two steps is that after completing the RPM`s way installation, you need to initialize nagiosxi in private mode.
+The Dockerize process does not require two steps.

 ### Schematic diagram of nagiosxi deployment process